 This means that the background pops off of the page and emphasizes the color contrasts in the art galleries.
 Each image is effectively a pathway to the contact form where people can buy Istvan’s art.

-Dan Katcher’s art is a combination of digital paintings, CGI animations, and sculptures, all of which are displayed in their full glory on his portfolio website.
+Dan Katcher’s art combines digital paintings, CGI animations, and sculptures, all of which are displayed in their full glory on his portfolio website.
 Dan’s web design is decidedly image-focused, with background panels depicting works-in-progress for the image the viewer is currently appreciating.

-The other good thing about Dan’s site is that it has a section for art news regarding his upcoming projects as well as a social media downlink.
+The other good thing about Dan’s site is that it has a section for art news regarding his upcoming projects and a social media downlink.

 Jay’s portfolio is in full display on his artist website, but there’s also helpful information about pricing, purchasing, and his history as an artist from design school onward.